-My name is Kara Davies-Hobbs and, for the last 5 years, I’ve been teaching people to use new technology.
-My aim is to help people to keep pace with change and develop the confidence to fully explore (and enjoy) all the benefits that new technology can bring.
+My name is Kara Davies-Hobbs and I help people learn how to use their tech.
+I started Kara’s Tech Community to build a support network for people who don’t find it easy to learn how to use their new: phones, tablets, laptops, computers, printers, watches, cameras and televisions etc. My aim is to help people to keep pace with change and develop the confidence to fully explore (and enjoy) all the benefits that new technology can bring.

-I have always loved new technology and I’m like a kid at Christmas when it comes to figuring out new gadgets.
+I have always loved using tech, I’m like a kid at Christmas when it comes to figuring out new gadgets.
 During my 20 years as a video editor, I worked with a wide range of devices with many applications; I found it easy to pick up, I learnt as I went along and I enjoyed it!
 When I got stuck, I relished the challenge of figuring it out for myself.

-Lately though, I’ve felt as though I have been falling behind the curve a bit.
-I’m 47 now and have been working for myself for the last 11 years; I haven’t prioritised my spending on the latest gadgets, and I haven’t been working for a company that needs me to keep right up to date.
+Recently though, I’ve felt as though I have been falling behind the curve a bit.
+I haven’t been working for a company that needs me to keep right up to date and since working for myself I haven’t prioritised my spending on the latest gadgets.

-So I find myself trying to catch up and, at the same time, trying to get to grips with decisions about the amount of technology to let into my life and the amount of time to ring fence for disconnecting from it all.
+I have found myself trying to catch up and at the same time trying to decide how much of technology to let into my life and how much time to ring fence for disconnecting from it all.

 Those of us that have already learnt how to use these devices don’t even remember the fear and struggle of the early days of trying to get to grips with it all.

-Some of us though, don’t see the need to change the way we do things, we don’t find it easy to learn about ‘new technology’ and it doesn’t come naturally to us.
+Some of us though, don’t see the need to change the way we do things, we don’t find it easy to learn about ‘new technology’ it’s a bit of a scary prospect and it doesn’t come naturally to us.
 ‘Intuitive’ devices often arrive without a manual and many of us don’t have someone who we can rely on to show us how to use them, or what to do when they won’t work.
+That’s where Kara’s Tech Community comes in, not only do we help people that are struggling to get to grips with their tech, we explain the benefits that the tech can bring to their lives and also provide accountability (with the most gentle of nudges) whilst guiding their journey through to tech competency.

 There are also as many reasons not to use technology as there are benefits.
 For many of us the promise of usefulness and fun is outweighed by the fears: of deception, mistakes, expense, addiction and anti-social behaviour; all these concerns hold us back.